-The U.S. Court of Appeals for the Ninth Circuit sided with the school district, finding that it acted in accordance with the constitutional separation of church and state.
-However, the Supreme Court reversed the Ninth Circuit's ruling and held that the coach engaged in private speech that was protected under the First Amendment.
+The 9th U.S. Circuit Court of Appeals sided with the school district, finding that it acted in accordance with the constitutional separation of church and state.
+However, the SCOTUS reversed the 9th Circuit's ruling and held that the coach engaged in private speech that was protected under the First Amendment.

-"When it comes to Mr. Kennedy's free speech claim, our precedents remind us that the First Amendment's protections extend to teachers and students, neither of whom shed their constitutional rights to freedom of speech or expression at the schoolhouse gate," Justice Neil Gorsuch wrote for the Court.
+"When it comes to Mr. Kennedy's free speech claim, our precedents remind us that the First Amendment's protections extend to teachers and students, neither of whom shed their constitutional rights to freedom of speech or expression at the schoolhouse gate," Justice Neil Gorsuch wrote for the court.